 Here is how the cloud enables digital transformation

 A firm has to constantly reinvent its business models.
-Cloud provides the required infrastructure, platforms and computing abilities that helps firms stay agile and ready for change.
+Cloud provides the required infrastructure, platforms and computing abilities that helps firms stay agile and ready for a change.

 2. Cost and Labor Effectiveness